JYNi16/Deep-Learning-for-phase-transition/PCA for 2DIsing model/README.md

    Datasets contain three parts： 20_L, 40_L and 80_L, in which "L" represent the size of model.

-   For each parts, we generate the datas in the range of temperature from 1 to 3.0.
+   For each part, we generate the datas in the range of temperature from 1 to 3.0.

    For each temperature point, we generate 100 datas.